-- 6. Once the students have paid for the trip, the leader will: - o provide a final and complete list of the students taking part in the activity and confirm that a list of students will be published to staff before the activity takes place. - o obtain reports containing: - confirmation that a signed consent form has been received by the school/college - medical information and GP details - details of any special needs - a telephone number for parents and carers - consent for photographs, if this is applicable. - o discuss with the Deputy Headteacher any behaviour issues of students who deemed to be poor behaviour risks. - 7.
-As part of the process of risk analysis, the leader will obtain an event analysis report for the students taking part in the trip to give due consideration to the mix of students, based on their behaviour record in school/college. - 8.
-Any further correspondence e.g. itineraries, instructions, amendments, must be copied and given to the Admin Assistant prior to the activity taking place.
-The Admin Assistant will receive written confirmation of all bookings. - 9.
-Before departing on an activity all paperwork should be in the possession of the appropriate person(s). - 10.
-In case of emergency the critical incident plan will be adhered to. - 11.
+o obtain reports containing:

+- confirmation that a signed consent form has been received by the school/college - medical information and GP details - details of any special needs - a telephone number for parents and carers - consent for photographs, if this is applicable. - discuss with the Associate Headteacher any behaviour issues of students who deemed to be poor behaviour risks. - as part of the process of risk analysis, the leader will obtain an event analysis report for the students taking part in the trip to give due consideration to the mix of students, based on their behaviour record in school/college. - 8.
+A copy of the OSA approval form will be returned to the leader. - 9.
+Any further correspondence e.g. itineraries, instructions, amendments, must be copied and given to the OSA Clerical Assistant prior to the activity taking place.
+The OSA Clerical Assistant will receive written confirmation of all bookings. - 10.
+The school/college reception office will collect any voluntary contributions via ParentPay. - 11.
+Before departing on an activity all paperwork should be in the possession of the appropriate person(s). - 12.
+In case of emergency the critical incident plan will be adhered to. - 13.
 The leader will contact the EVC after the activity to confirm that it has ended successfully.
 They will also complete an appropriate review of the activity and pass this to the EVC.